ysdn2018/the-next-website/src/content/graduates/clover-chang.md

 verb: Paving
 noun: Way
 intro: >-
+  Before Clover moved to Canada in 2011, she was born and raised in Macau, which is a compact and vibrant city in China.
+Growing up in such a small city with diverse cultural backgrounds, it has shaped her to become easily adaptable to new environments and to respect cultural differences.

-  Clover is a multi-disciplinary designer whose passion lies in branding, communication, motion and package design.
+  She is a multi-disciplinary designer whose passion lies in branding, communication, motion and package design.
 Through these different design streams, she always incorporates some interesting and meaningful stories in her work, which are mainly geared towards enhancing user experience,